-The ASPREE Clinical Trial concluded in December 2017.
-ASPREE papers were published in the New England Journal of Medicine, 17th September, 2018.
+The ASPREE Clinical Trial officially concluded in January 2018, with three ASPREE research papers published in the New England Journal of Medicine in September 2018.

 Objectives and measures of the ASPREE study

 - The primary objective is to determine whether low-dose aspirin prolongs life, or life free of dementia, or life free of significant, persistent physical disability in the healthy elderly.